noiseprotocol/noise_spec/noise.md

  sequence of bytes.

- * **`ENCRYPT(k, n, ad, plaintext)`**: Encrypts data using the cipher key `k` of `klen` bytes, and an 8 byte nonce `n` which must be unique for the key `k`.
+ * **`ENCRYPT(k, n, ad, plaintext)`**: Encrypts data using the cipher key `k` of `klen` bytes, and a 64-bit unsigned integer nonce `n` which must be unique for the key `k`.
 Encryption must be done with an "AEAD" encryption mode with the associated data `ad`.
 This must be a deterministic function (i.e.  it shall not add a random IV; this ensures the `GETKEY()` function is deterministic).

- * **`DECRYPT(k, n, ad, ciphertext)`**: Decrypts data using the cipher key `k` of `klen` bytes, an 8 byte nonce `n`, and associated data `ad`.
+ * **`DECRYPT(k, n, ad, ciphertext)`**: Decrypts data using the cipher key `k` of `klen` bytes, a 64-bit unsigned integer nonce `n`, and associated data `ad`.

  * **`GETKEY(k, n)`**:  Calls the `ENCRYPT()` function with cipher key `k` and nonce `n` to encrypt a block of `klen` zero bytes.
 Returns the first `klen` bytes from the encrypted output.
-This function is provided separately because it can usually be implemented more efficiently than by calling `ENCRYPT` (e.g. by skipping the MAC calculation).
+This function can usually be implemented more efficiently than by calling `ENCRYPT` (e.g.  by skipping the MAC calculation).

  * **`KDF(kdf_key, input)`**: Takes a `kdf_key` of `klen` bytes and some input data and returns a new value for the cipher key `k`.
 The `kdf_key` will